joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/about-local-sql-databases.md

 <div>

-When you’re writing code to work with a local SQL database, you specify that database operations execution in one of two execution modes: asynchronous or synchronous execution mode.
-In general, the code examples show how to perform each operation in both ways, so that you can use the example that’s most appropriate for your needs.
+When you're writing code to work with a local SQL database, you specify that database operations execution in one of two execution modes: asynchronous or synchronous execution mode.
+In general, the code examples show how to perform each operation in both ways, so that you can use the example that's most appropriate for your needs.

 In asynchronous execution mode, you give the runtime an instruction and the